Approach

 Quiet, repeatable practice

-Sustainable change is small, embodied, and repeated.
+Sustainable performance is small, embodied and repeated.
 We build capacity, not events.

 A core concept